xylo/highcharts-vaadin7/README.md

 ## Release notes

 ### Version 1.0-SNAPSHOT
-- ...
-- ...
+- initial version of the Highcharts wrapper for Vaadin 7

 ## Roadmap

 This component is developed as a hobby with no public roadmap or any guarantees of upcoming releases.
 That said, the following features are planned for upcoming releases:
-- ...
 - ...

 ## Issue tracking